Healthdirect Free Australian health advice you can count on.

 Penicillin allergy

-About 1 in 100 people has an allergy to penicillin, and about 1 in 3,000 people has a life-threatening allergic response to penicillin.
-If you are allergic to one type of penicillin, you will also be allergic to other types of penicillin.
-Always ask your doctor if you are not sure what you are allergic to.
+About 1 in 100 people has an allergy to penicillin, and about 1 in 3,000 people has a life-threatening allergic reaction to penicillin.
+If you are allergic to one type of penicillin, you will also likely be allergic to other types too.
+Always ask your doctor if you are not sure about your allergies.

 If you get skin rashes, hives or mild wheezing after taking this medicine, you might have a penicillin allergy.

-If you have serious trouble breathing (heavy wheezing) or if your face start swelling, you might have penicillin anaphylaxis.
+If you have serious trouble breathing (heavy wheezing) or if your face starts swelling, you might have penicillin anaphylaxis.

-Tell your doctor, dentist and all other health providers if you have had any symptoms of penicillin allergy.
-Your doctor might run further tests to confirm the severity of your allergy.
+Your doctor might refer you for tests to confirm your allergy.
+Tell your doctor, dentist and all other health providers if you have ever had any symptoms of penicillin allergy.

-If you are diagnosed with an allergy to penicillin, you will need to avoid it.
-Always tell treating medical staff about the allergy, and make sure it is recorded on your My Health Record, in your doctor's medical records and in any hospital records.
-You should wear a medical alert bracelet.
+If you are diagnosed with an allergy to penicillin, you will need to avoid it in future.
+Always tell medical staff about the allergy.
+Make sure it is recorded on your My Health Record, in your doctor's medical records and in any hospital records.
+You should also wear a medical alert bracelet.

 Resources and support

-For more information about penicillin allergy, contact the Australasian Society of Clinical Immunology and Allergy (ASCIA).
+For more information about penicillin allergy, see the Australasian Society of Clinical Immunology and Allergy (ASCIA).
+They also provide a Frequently Asked Questions (FAQ) sheet that explains what a penicillin allergy is, testing and its benefits.

 You can call 1300 MEDICINE (1300 633 424) for information about penicillin and other medicines.